mathe-e-botond/ds-math-notes/05-linear-classifiers.md

 Proofs:
 https://en.wikipedia.org/wiki/Bayes_classifier

-Same as regression there are two main categories of classification: non parametric like KNN and parametric classificaiton.
+Same as regression there are two main categories of classification: non parametric like KNN and parametric classification.

 Parametric classifications can be further categorized based on the parameter estimation approach (see also **Figure 5.1**):
 * **Discriminative classifier**: we estimate probability of an observation to belonging to a particular value of categorical variable $Y$, drawing a separation boundary.
 Example: logistic regression.